 Lessons are in my home studio and are one-on-one each week.
 Traditional teaching methods are interwoven with specific approaches based on student learning styles.
 Fun, interactive games where students can learn or review concepts like rhythm, chords, note values, ear training, composing, note reading, and more, are often used during lesson times.
 Two yearly recitals give students the ability to set goals and work consistently toward meeting those goals.
 Other opportunities to perform in music festivals, assisted living facilities, and music competitions are also made available.

 Not everyone wants to be a concert pianist.
 And traditional piano lessons do not work for every person.
 Therefore, students and families in my studio work with me to choose what will work best toward meeting their goals.
-Tracks are not pre-determined, but are tailored to each student’s goals, gifts and situation.
+Pathways are not pre-determined but are tailored to each student’s goals, gifts and situation.

-- Some students choose a Blues/Jazz and lead sheet track with improv and composition emphasis.
+Some students choose a Blues/Jazz and lead sheet pathway with improv and composition emphasis.

-Regardless of the track, everyone still learns the foundations of playing piano, reading music, and music theory.
-Essential habits for good technique, learning note identification, rhythm, ear training, sight reading, composition, and performance are woven into lesson and practice times regardless of the track a student pursues.
+Regardless of the pathway, everyone still learns the foundations of playing piano, reading music, and music theory.
+Essential habits for good technique, learning note identification, rhythm, ear training, sight-reading, composition, and performance are woven into lesson and practice times regardless of the pathway a student pursues.